Yashwanth-Behara/Yashwanth_Behara_002299461_labs/README.md

 # Yashwanth_Behara_002299461_labs
-This repository contains code for all the lab assignments done under the curriculum of Northeastern University
+This repository contains code for all the lab assignments done under the course INFO 5100 - Application Engineering and Development